NayameoW/NayameoW.github.io/_pages/about.md

 He is awarded the title of Excellent Student and a task bonus in [Tencent 2023 Rhinoceros Bird Open Source Talent Program](https://mp.weixin.qq.com/s/_Hc7yW0FaLrf-2Ohy0foLw).

-## Publications
+## Publications and Preprints

-Dataset Distillation via the Wasserstein Metric(under review of CVPR)
+Dataset Distillation via the Wasserstein Metric